 Certified copies are defined as: “A copy (paper or electronic) of original information that has been verified, as indicated by a dated signature, as an exact copy, having all of the same attributes and information as the original.” and “A copy (irrespective of the type of media used) of the original record that has been verified (i.e., by a dated signature or by generation through a validated process) to have the same information, including data that describe the context, content, and structure, as the original.” (by the FDA and the E6 R2, respectively).
 In other words, when a copy is validated/certified, it counts as an original document, and it can replace paper forms.

 This is a promising step for clinical trials.
 Certified copies may facilitate research, multi-center analysis, and audits.
 Note that if monitors can access data remotely, they can exercise the same levels of control as if they were on-site.

-Qolty is an advanced CTMS, which gives practitioners, investigator sites, and audit trials a unique chance to access valid and credible data at all times.
-Qolty gives users the opportunity to obtain automatically generated certified copies.
-Qolty also includes full audit settings.
-To sum up, CTMS like Qolty, which acknowledge the importance of certified copies, help experts and investigators contribute to the research process and benefit clients.
+ConductScience Digital Health is an advanced CTMS, which gives practitioners, investigator sites, and audit trials a unique chance to access valid and credible data at all times.
+ConductScience Digital Health gives users the opportunity to obtain automatically generated certified copies.
+ConductScience Digital Health also includes full audit settings.
+To sum up, CTMS like ConductScience Digital Health, which acknowledges the importance of certified copies, helps experts and investigators contribute to the research process and benefit clients.